Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Update-AzOracleDatabaseAutonomousDatabase.md

 WhitelistedIP                                 :
 ```

-Updates an Autonomous Database resource
+Updates an Autonomous Database resource.
+For more information, execute `Get-Help Update-AzOracleDatabaseAutonomousDatabase`